asmagill/hs._asm.axuielement/Reference_Core.md

  * an axuielementObject for the object at the specified coordinates, or nil if no object could be identified.

 Notes:
- * This method can only be called on an axuielementObject that represents an application or the system-wide element (see [hs._asm.axuielement.systemWideElement](#systemWideElement)).
+ * This method can only be called on an axuielementObject that represents an application or the system-wide element (see [hs.axuielement.systemWideElement](#systemWideElement)).

  * This function does hit-testing based on window z-order (that is, layering).
 If one window is on top of another window, the returned accessibility object comes from whichever window is topmost at the specified location.
  * If this method is called on an axuielementObject representing an application, the search is restricted to the application.
  * If this method is called on an axuielementObject representing the system-wide element, the search is not restricted to any particular application.
-See [hs._asm.axuielement.systemElementAtPosition](#systemElementAtPosition).
+See [hs.axuielement.systemElementAtPosition](#systemElementAtPosition).

 - - -